TedHusted/awake/awake.md

 The presentation concludes with the obligatory “Questions” slide.
 At the bottom, a caption reads “Maintained by the Office of AI Standards and Accountability (OASA)”

-Alex sighs.
+Liam sighs.
 “That’s a lot.
 I need to sit down.”

 “The deck has slide notes.
 You can access them over the link.”
 Noah smiles, “As I was doing just now.”